lknknm/lknknm/README.md

 ### Hi there 👋
 I'm a former Architect (the one who makes buildings), based on São Paulo, Brazil.

-- 🌱 I am currently studying at Harvard's CS50x course + engaging in some personal projects using Python.
+- 🌱 I am currently studying at Harvard's CS50x course + engaging in some personal Blender3D projects using Python.
 - 👯 Looking forward to collaborate on Open Source projects such as Blender3D, VSCode, Signal and much more.
+- 💬 If you ask me about anything we will nerd over tech, art, music, life (you name it) all day long.
 - ⚡ I also happen to be a musician, so share some love on my SoundCloud and Instagram!

 <!--